enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 "So we make them HTTP requests."

 <!--
-- The answer we landed on is one of my favorite parts of this whole project.
+- The answer is "no".
 - We don't duplicate the pipeline.
 We pretend.
-- Every operation that comes in over a WebSocket gets wrapped into a synthetic HTTP request before it hits the rest of the system.
+- Every operation that comes in over a WebSocket becomes a synthetic HTTP request before it hits the rest of the system.
 -->

 ---